KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Insults by mykle1](https://github.com/mykle1/MMM-Insults)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `MMM-Insults.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-IntelligentOctopus by ianmccon](https://github.com/ianmccon/MMM-IntelligentOctopus)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-IntelligentOctopus.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-IntelligentOctopus.js`: Replace it with built-in fetch.

 ## [internet-monitor by BrianHepler](https://github.com/BrianHepler/internet-monitor)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Recommendation: Found 'XMLHttpRequest' in file `jquery.js`: Replace it with built-in fetch.

 ## [MMM-ioBroker by ioBroker](https://github.com/ioBroker/MMM-ioBroker)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-ioBroker.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'require('https')' in file `node_helper.js`: Replace it with built-in fetch.